hhk998402/MEAN-Stack-Demo/README.md

   - The backend server will be running on http://localhost:3000

 ### Frontend Setup
-- Assuming that you have already `cloned` this repo, (if not go to the first instruction in backend setup), let's proceed with the frontend setup.
+- Assuming that you have already `cloned` this repo, (if not go to the `Fetch the Project Code` section), let's proceed with the frontend setup.
 - Note, this step requires that you have `Angular-CLI` installed, if not go to the 2nd pre-requisite instruction.
 - #### Install the required packages
   ```